leehow0938/Parser/README.md

 At this stage, the symbol table is not required.

 The second step is to build a symbol table manager.
 And Now I'm working on this.
-(Still try to explore the features of github)